coq/coq/doc/sphinx/addendum/type-classes.rst

    .. cmd:: Existing Instance @qualid {? @hint_info }
             Existing Instances {+ @qualid } {? %| @natural }

-      Adds a constant whose type ends with an applied typeclass to the instance database with an optional priority :token:`natural`.
+      Adds a :term:`constant` whose type ends with an applied typeclass to the instance database with an optional priority :token:`natural`.
 It can be used for redeclaring instances at the end of sections, or declaring structure projections as instances.
 This is